Table of contents

 These conditions are typically diagnosed based on signs, symptoms, and eating habits.
 Either a primary care doctor or a mental health professional can diagnose an eating disorder.

 To treat an eating disorder, a team of health professionals normally need to address both the psychological and physical symptoms.
-Generally, you will be recommended towards nutrition education, psychotherapy, and medication.
+Generally, people with eating disorders will be recommended towards nutrition education, treatment of the psychiatric disorder, and medication.
 If severe, some cases may require hospitalization.

 Medications cannot cure or treat eating disorders directly.
 They are sometimes prescribed to help treat the symptoms and underlying causes.
 Typical prescriptions may include antidepressants and anti-anxiety medications.